Kongo people: Smaller kingdoms

 The 1665 Kongo-Portuguese war and the killing of the hereditary king by the Portuguese soldiers led to a political vacuum.
 The Kongo kingdom disintegrated into smaller kingdoms, each controlled by nobles considered friendly by the Portuguese.
 One of these kingdoms was the kingdom of Loango.
-Loango was in the northern part, above the Congo river, a region which long before the war was already an established community of the Kongo people.
+Loango was in the northern part, above the Congo River, a region which long before the war was already an established community of the Kongo people.
 New kingdoms came into existence in this period, from the disintegrated parts in the southeast and the northeast of the old Kongo kingdom.
-The old capital of the Kongo people called São Salvador was burnt down, and was in ruins and abandoned in 1678.
-The fragmented new kingdoms of the Kongo people disputed each other's boundaries and rights, as well as those of other non-Kongo ethnic groups bordering them, leading to steady wars and mutual raids.
+The old capital of the Kongo people called São Salvador was burnt down and was in ruins and abandoned in 1678.
+The fragmented new kingdoms of the Kongo people disputed each other's boundaries and rights, as well as those of other non-Kongo ethnic groups bordering them, leading to steady wars and mutual raids.Thornton, John (1983), The Kingdom of Kongo: Civil War and Transition, 1641–1718, Madison: University of Wisconsin Press.

 The wars between the small kingdoms created a steady supply of captives that fed the Portuguese demand for slaves and the small kingdoms' need for government income to finance the wars.
-In the 1700s, a baptized teenage Kongo woman named Dona Beatriz Kimpa Vita claimed to be possessed by Saint Anthony of Padua and that she has been visiting heaven to speak with God.
+In the 1700s, a baptized teenage Kongo woman named Dona Beatriz Kimpa Vita claimed to be possessed by Saint Anthony of Padua and that she had been visiting heaven to speak with God.
 She started preaching that Mary and Jesus were not born in Nazareth but in Africa among the Kongo people.
-She created a movement among the Kongo people which historians call as Kongo Antonianism.
+She created a movement among the Kongo people which historians call Kongo Antonianism.

-Dona Beatriz questioned the wars devastating the Kongo people, asked all Kongo people to end the wars that fed the trading in humans, and unite under one king.
+Dona Beatriz questioned the wars devastating the Kongo people and asked all Kongo people to end the wars that fed the trading in humans and unite under one king., Quote: "Dona Beatriz had sought to end the wars that fed this trade in humans...."
 She attracted a following of thousands of Kongo people into the ruins of their old capital.
 She was declared a false saint by the Portuguese-appointed Kongo king Pedro IV, with the support of Portuguese Catholic missionaries and Italian Capuchin monks then resident in Kongo lands.
-The 22 year old Dona Beatriz was arrested, then burnt alive at the stake on charges of being a witch and a heretic.
+On 2 July 1706, the 22-year-old Dona Beatriz was arrested and burned at the stake, on charges of being a witch and a heretic.
+In the preceding years, some of her followers were captured and sold into slavery to Cuba, Brazil, and Haiti.